A 12-Week Creative Community

 The book unfolds over twelve chapters, each one titled “Recovering a Sense of _____.”
 Together, they guide you through reflection: What’s been stirred up in your creative life so far, and what might be waiting just ahead.

 Julia Cameron wrote The Artist’s Way after noticing the patterns that help artists move through creative blocks.
-It’s less a manual and more a steady companion for the wobbly, wonderful process of making things.
+It’s less a manual and more a steady companion for the strange and wonderful process of making things.

 I find that the reading is really a way to make sense of and stick with “the tools”